JeffersonLab/g4-validation/README.md

-# g4-validation
-validation suite for JLab physics
+# Validation suite for physics at JLab's regime